mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/installing-tools-windows/index.md

 *Congratulations!*  You have the tools to build a RhinoCommon plugin for Rhino for Windows. *Now what?*

-Check out the [Your First Plugin (Windows)](/guides/rhinocommon/your-first-plugin-windows) guide for instructions building your first plugin.
+Check out the [Your First Plugin (Windows)](/guides/rhinocommon/your-first-plugin-windows) guide for instructions on how to build your first plugin.